Need car parts? Select your vehicle

 Drawbacks

-While sealed transmissions are marketed to last the vehicle’s lifetime, it’s not wholly unheard of for them to still need maintenance and repairs.
-A lot of it has to do with the conditions the transmission is put through.
+While sealed transmissions are marketed to last the vehicle’s lifetime, they still need maintenance and repairs.
+The frequency of their repairs has a lot to do with the conditions the transmission is put through.
 Many experts have noted that if the vehicle is used for off-road driving or towing, the fluid in its sealed transmission might need checking after 50,000 miles.
 The same goes for a vehicle that drives through particularly dusty conditions.
+As for maintenance, sealed transmissions have maintenance intervals just like any other transmission system.

 Sealed Transmission Maintenance and Repair